TheRubick/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
 <summary>You've executed <code>terraform init</code> and now you would like to move forward to creating the resources but you have concerns and would like to make be 100% sure on what you are going to execute.
-What should you be doing?</summary><br><b>
+What should you be doing? ✅ </summary><br><b>

 Execute `terraform plan`.
 That will provide a detailed information on what Terraform will do once you apply the changes.
 </b></details>

 <details>
 <summary>You've downloaded the providers, seen the what Terraform will do (with terraform plan) and you are ready to actually apply the changes.
-What should you do next?</summary><br><b>
+What should you do next? ✅ </summary><br><b>

 Run `terraform apply`.
 That will apply the changes described in your .tf files.
 </b></details>

 <details>
-<summary>Explain the meaning of the following strings that seen at the beginning of each line When you run <code>terraform apply</code>
+<summary>Explain the meaning of the following strings that seen at the beginning of each line When you run <code>terraform apply</code> ✅

 * '+'
 * '-'